 - More in touch with their emotions than men

 Take, for example, the idea that all women should be motherly.
-If there is a crying baby in the room, the men will expect the women to tend to it.
-However, some women are not empathetic to children.
-In fact, some may not even like children.
-Some women never feel the desire to be a mother, and they don't feel the need to tend to children when they hear them cry.
-So, while it might be easy to assume that all women are meant to be mothers, this is not, in fact, true.
+If there is a crying baby in the room, people may expect the women to tend to it.
+However, not all women are motherly and nurturing.
+Some may not even like children.
+Some women never desire to be a mother, and they don't feel the need to tend to children when they hear them cry.
+While it might be easy to assume that all women are meant to be mothers, it's better not to make that assumption.

 Everyone Is Biased, to a Point

-Sadly, as much as many of us want to remain openminded about other people and their cultures, we are all predisposed to believing a stereotype.
-It's in our subconscious.
-Social psychologists believe that we tend to subscribe to negative stereotypes because we all need to feel like we belong to our particular "faction" or group.
+Sadly, as many of us want to remain open-minded regarding other people and their cultures, we are all predisposed to believing stereotypes.
+It's wired into our subconscious.
+Social psychologists believe we tend to subscribe to negative stereotypes because we all need to feel like we belong to our particular "faction" or group.
 We want to, by nature, feel good about our "group," and so we judge anyone who isn't a member.

 Stereotypes are also "confirmed" by our interactions with other people.
-For instance, a person of one race may believe that all people of another race are going to be hostile toward him, simply because of his race.
-One day, he meets a person of the other race for the first time, and the person looks angry.
-It could be because the person just fought with his wife, but our original person will assume the hostile look is meant for him, which thereby "confirms" the negative stereotype he holds.
+For instance, a person of one race may believe that all people of another race will be hostile toward him simply because of his race.
+One day, he meets a person of the other race for the first time, looking angry.
+It could be because the person just fought with his wife or had a rough day at work, but our original person will assume the aggressive look is meant for him, which thereby "confirms" the negative stereotype he holds.

-In this example, the first man can't help his bias.
+In this example, the first man's bias is understandable but still incorrect.
 He may have had other negative interactions with people of the other race in the past, or he may have grown up hearing things from his family or seeing things on TV wherein a person of the other race was not nice to a person of his race.
 So, with these ideas already in his mind upon meeting the angry person, he thinks to himself that the stereotype is true when, in fact, he has only met one person.
 That person, to him, represents the entire race.

 Conquering the Stereotype

-It may sound impossible to conquer our stereotypes but it can be done.
-Psychologists say that you can break the habit by paying attention to your behavior and then correcting it at the moment.
-For example, suppose you laugh at a joke that demeans someone's race or gender and then you feel bad about laughing at the joke.
+It may sound impossible to conquer our stereotypes, but it can be done.
+Psychologists say that you can break the habit by paying attention to your behavior and then correcting it when it occurs.
+For example, suppose you laugh at a joke that demeans someone's race or gender, and then you feel bad about laughing at the joke.
 This can lead you to reevaluate your relationship with the person that told the joke, as well as with those who laughed at it.

 The next time you're put in a similar situation, you'll know what to do.
 You may find that you're slower to laugh at the joke or that you don't find it funny at all.
-Better still is that you may completely change the people you surround yourself with so that you don't end up in a situation like this ever again.
-You may find more people who think like the new and improved you, who also would not find a joke like that funny, and who would be quick to chasten those who do.
+Better still is that you may completely change the people you surround yourself with so that you don't end up in a situation like that ever again.
+You may find more people who think like the new and improved you, who also would not find a joke like that funny, and who would be quick to start a meaningful discussion with those who do.

-Change starts from within and every day is a new day.
+Change starts from within, and every day is a new day.
 Even if you were quick to judge people before, you can always work on yourself now and change how you behave going forward.
-The only reason stereotypes perpetuate is because those who hold these false beliefs not only do nothing to stop but they also indoctrinate their children to believe the same things.
+The only reason stereotypes are perpetuated is that those who hold these false beliefs do nothing to stop them and share these incorrect stereotypes with others.

-It may be difficult to change your way of thinking but it's not impossible.
-Feeling guilty about the way you behaved in the past is good because that guilt serves as the fuel you need to change your behavior going forward.
+It may be difficult to change your way of thinking, but it's not impossible.
+Feeling guilty about the way you behaved in the past can be a positive thing because guilt can serve as the fuel you need to change your behavior in the future.

 How to Cope with Being on the Receiving End of a Stereotype

-If you are not someone who believes in stereotypes but is instead affected by them, there are some things you can do to help work through them.
-Here are a few things you should do if you're dealing with discrimination and prejudices frequently.
+If you do not believe in stereotypes but are still affected by them, there are some things you can do to help work through them.
+Here are a few things you should do if you're dealing with discrimination and prejudice.

-The negative things that people say about us are always going to hurt, but they are going to impact us more if we take them to heart and believe these things are true or that we are deserving of lesser treatment than others.
+The negative things that people say about us are always going to hurt, but they will impact us more if we take them to heart and believe they are true or that we deserve lesser treatment than others.
 You should expect to be treated with respect by everyone.
 Making sure these statements have less impact begins with building yourself up and having a strong sense of self and self-confidence.
-When you know who you are and how great you are, you are less likely to buy into what other people have to say about you.
+When you know who you are and how great you are, you are less likely to buy into what other people say about you.

 Open Up Communication and Demand Respect

-When someone treats you poorly, it is up to them to change their behavior but it is up to you to make sure that you are heard.
-Open up a line of communication with that person and let them know that what they are doing is absolutely unacceptable.
+When someone treats you poorly, it is up to them to change their behavior, but it is up to you to make sure that you are heard.
+Open up a line of communication with that person and let them know that what they are doing is unacceptable.
 Demand respect.
-Do not allow them to treat you any differently than they would treat any other person.
-Someone who holds certain beliefs may not even be aware of how they treat others until they are made aware of these actions and beliefs.
+Please do not allow them to treat you any differently than they would treat any other person.
+Someone who holds certain beliefs may not even be aware of how they treat others until they are aware of these actions and beliefs.

 Heal Emotional Trauma on BetterHelp

-Have you been negatively affected by a stereotype and you find that you're not sure how to cope?
+Have you been negatively affected by a stereotype?
+Are you unsure of how to cope?
 Reach out to a BetterHelp counselor for guidance and support.
-BetterHelp is an online counseling platform that connects you with certified therapists quickly and easily.
+BetterHelp is an online counseling platform that quickly and easily connects you with certified therapists.

-One potential way to work on building up your sense of self is through cognitive behavioral therapy, which is therapy that focuses on changing the way you think and behave, such as breaking negative thought patterns about yourself.
-Because CBT is a more common type of therapy, more research has been done about it.
-It’s recognized as being just as beneficial online as it is in-person, and a recent review pulled data from 95 studies to find that people were likely to complete online CBT and be very satisfied with their results.
+One possible way to work on building up your sense of self is through cognitive behavioral therapy, which is a therapy that focuses on changing the way you think and behave, such as breaking negative thought patterns about yourself.
+Because CBT is a more common type of therapy, quite a bit of research has been done on it.
+It's recognized as being just as beneficial online as it is in person.
+A recent review pulled data from 95 studies to find that people were likely to complete online CBT and be very satisfied with their results.

 "In my short time working with Teneka, I feel more understood and supported than I thought was possible.
 After our very first session, she brought so much to my attention in a new way I had never thought of things before.
-I actually truly look forward to my sessions and feel like she has help me uncover deep challenges and hurts I experienced as a child that have truly changed and shaped the way I view myself and my life.
+I truly look forward to my sessions and feel like she has helped me uncover profound challenges and hurts I experienced as a child that has changed and shaped the way I view myself and my life.
 I love that she is honest but positive.
-Coming from a low place in life, it's often that small day of light that can bring someone out of the overwhelming darkness.
+Coming from a low place in life, it's often that short day of light that can bring someone out of the overwhelming darkness.
 So thankful that I am blessed to be working with Teneka."

-“I was in a really bad headspace before connecting with Amanda.
+"I was in a bad headspace before connecting with Amanda.
 She has been so helpful!
 I have started my journey into mindfulness with her and have gained a variety of CBT tools with her help.
 I am now better able to regulate my emotions of anxiety and stress, cope with my past traumas, and start to live my life with peace.
-I definitely feel like she helped me get back not only to my old self but help me start to grow into the best version of myself.
-She is there for you with tools of you need them or just to listen if you tell her that’s what you need.
-In these times of chaos it’s wonderful to feel like you have someone in your corner and on your side.
-If you suffer from anxiety, trauma, or self esteem issues I highly recommend her!”
+I feel like she helped me get back not only to my old self but help me start to grow into the best version of myself.
+She is there for you with tools if you need them or listens if you tell her that's what you need.
+In these times of chaos, it's wonderful to feel like you have someone in your corner and on your side.
+If you suffer from anxiety, trauma, or self-esteem issues, I highly recommend her!"

 Stereotypes are harmful.
-Whether you are someone who finds themselves hurting others because of stereotypes or you are the one being affected by them, relief is out there.
+Whether you find yourself hurting others because of stereotypes or you are the one being affected by them, relief is out there.
 You can change the way the world sees and the way you respond to these beliefs.
 Take the first step.